John McElroy (Jesuit): Georgetown

 In 1806 McElroy entered Georgetown College in Washington, D.C., the same year he entered the novitiate of the Society of Jesus as a lay brother.
 McElroy eventually managed the finances of Georgetown College and in 1808 erected the tower building.
 McElroy managed the school's finances so well that through the period of economic hardship following the War of 1812, he was able to send several Jesuits to Rome to study.

 McElroy was ordained in May 1817, after less than two years of preparation.
 As a new priest, he was assigned to Holy Trinity Catholic Church in Georgetown as an assistant pastor.
 In his short time at Trinity, he contributed to the growth of the congregation and enlarged of the church building.
 This was achieved by increasing the monthly subscription for congregation members from 12½ cents to $12.50 on 3 July 1819.
 The following day he travelled to most of the congregation members' homes and collected $2000 in pledges.
 He immediately set to work having the Church modified to include 2 lateral-wing chapels, which were first used on 3 October 1819.

-On 11 January 1819, Fr.
-McElroy was granted United States citizenship.
+On 11 January 1819, McElroy was granted United States citizenship.

 In 1819, McElroy started a Sunday School for black children who were taught prayers and catechism simultaneously with spelling and reading, by volunteer members of the congregation.
 McElroy spent his remaining years in Georgetown teaching the lower grades.

 In the years leading up to the 1838 Jesuit slave sale, McElroy was, as clerk of Georgetown College, responsible for issuing runaway slave advertisements and return rewards.